https%3A%2F%2Fmedia.mrfixitstips.co.uk%2Fmain%2F2026%2F05%2FWorld Cup group guide

 Manager and tactics

-Hong Myung-bo has increasingly moved towards a back-three system against stronger opponents.
-South Korea are now more cautious than in previous years, prioritising defensive structure while looking to release their attacking players quickly in transition.
-Son Heung-min is expected to operate centrally, with support arriving from wide areas and overlapping wing-backs.
+Hong Myung-bo moved towards a back-three system, being now more cautious than in previous years, prioritising defensive structure while looking to release their attacking players quickly in transition.

 Key player

-Now playing for Los Angeles FC in MLS, Son Heung-min remains South Korea's biggest attacking threat.
+Now playing for Los Angeles FC in MLS, Son Heung-min was South Korea's biggest attacking threat heading into the tournament.
 The former Tottenham Hotspur captain is closing in on the national scoring record and still possesses the movement and finishing quality to decide tight matches.

 Son enters the World Cup on 56 international goals, just two behind the 58 scored by Cha Bum-kun between 1972 and 1986.
-That pursuit of history adds extra significance to South Korea's Group A campaign and gives the tournament one of its most compelling individual storylines..
+However, he failed to find the net throughout the tournament.

 Czech Republic